Executive Vice President

 A Presbyterian minister in the Presbytery of New York City, Mr. Davie has served the national Presbyterian Church, the NYC presbytery and local congregations in various volunteer capacities.

-Mr. Davie holds a B.A. in Political Science from Greensboro College ’78, Dean’s List and the Harold H. Hutson Award; and an M.Div. from Yale University’s Divinity School ’82, Benjamin E. Mays Fellow of The Fund for Theological Education and President of Yale Black Seminarians.
+Mr. Davie holds a B.A. in Political Science from Greensboro College ’78.
+Dean’s List and the Harold H. Hutson Award; and an M.Div. from Yale University’s Divinity School ’82, where he was a Benjamin E. Mays Fellow of The Fund for Theological Education and President of Yale Black Seminarians.
 He is also a recipient of Yale Divinity School’s Distinguished Alumnus Award for Community Service.
-Mr. Davie was also a Charles H Revson Fellow at Columbia University, ’90.
+Mr. Davie was also a Charles H Revson Fellow at Columbia University, ¹90.